lsst-sitcom/sitcomtn-128/index.rst

 Given that there is little to no difference among the shape parameters, :math:`e_1` and :math:`e_2`, this gives good confidence that the pixel grid is not impacting shape measurements and unrecognized blends in strange ways.
 The offset in mean :math:`|e|` matches the winged structure as unrecognized blends likely have a non-zero angular separation which causes a larager total ellipticity.

-.. note:: Add 1D e plot and add text a la Dawson blending paper
+.. note:: Add 1D e plot and add text a la Dawson blending paper.
+Should make smaller bins for this plot

 ..
 The wing structure is not necessarily cause for concern but it is interesting that objects with larger polarization is correlated with to be unrecognized blends.